 Totally Rad is one of the most extreme examples.
 The translators changed most of the dialog and even its name from the original (which was called Magic John, a reasonable change).
 And of course plunked in two completely different main characters in place of the originals.
 The result is a send-up of '80s surfer dude culture in place of a fairly forgettable platformer.

 Not surprisingly, Magic John/Totally Rad was published by Jaleco, a company famous for having its game's characters and plot being almost completely altered for American release.
 A good example being Saiyuuki World 2, a game based loosely on Journey to the West (and sequel to a dolled-upWonder Boy In Monster Land) which became the Native American themed Whomp 'Em.

 Taro's Quest, an unreleased and unfinished localization of Jaleco's Dragon Quest clone Jajamaru Ninpou Chou, had major changes to the graphics, redrawing the character portraits to be less Super-Deformed and outright replacing some of the more goofy-looking monsters.

-The Legend of Zelda: Phantom Hourglass did the same thing - Japan and Europe got a colourful spread of Link and Linebeck sailing about, the US art had them in moodier poses with a brown-shaded Phantom Ship as the backdrop.
+The Legend of Zelda: Phantom Hourglass.
+Japan and Europe got a colourful spread of Link and Linebeck sailing about, the US art had them in moodier poses with a brown-shaded Phantom Ship as the backdrop.

 ICO's Japanese cover◊ did a good job of capturing the overall feel of the game - quiet, isolated, beautiful, and above all artistic.
 The American cover◊ and gives it the look of an uninspired throwaway game, while making Ico himself look gritty, aggressive and as being straight from the Uncanny Valley - something he most definitely is not.
 This happened because the artistic Japanese cover wasn't finished by the time of the American release date, but the resulting American cover was infamous enough that it actually gained a short set of comments from head development staff in an interview on its PS3 re-release.